Koidu: History

+In 2012, Saa Emerson Lamina of the ruling All Peoples Congress party was elected mayor of Koidu.
+He was suspended by the national government in 2016, following the release of the Panama Papers and the publication of an article quoting him complaining about the diamond mine's operation and failure to pay taxes.
+The City Council then elected Aiah Bartholomew Baima Komba acting mayor of Koidu.
+Lamina said the suspension was intended to silence him and that he continued to act as mayor because the national government has no authority to remove him from office A 32-page Ministry of Finance and Economic Development audit blamed the finance and procurement officers of the council for the relatively minor issues.

 2007 and 2012 protests

 The 2007 Koidutown-Sefadu protest was an action by 400 protesters in Koidu-Sefadu which was aimed at the local diamond mine which the residents claimed had lowered local living conditions and environmental conditions in the area.
 The result of the protest was a clampdown by Sierra Leonean police, who shot two protesters.
 Two more protesters were shot in 2012, one of them a 12-year-old boy.

 Government

-Koidu town is one of Sierra Leone's six municipalities and is governed by a directly elected city council, headed by a mayor, in whom executive authority is vested.
+Koidu Town is one of Sierra Leone's six municipalities and is governed by a directly elected city council, headed by a mayor, in whom executive authority is vested.
 The mayor is responsible for the general management of the city.
-The mayor is elected directly by the residents of Koidutown every four years in a municipal elections.
-The current mayor of Koidu Town is Saa Emerson Lamina of the ruling All Peoples Congress party APC.
-He was suspended by the national government in 2016, following the release of the Panama Papers and publication of an article quoting him complaining about the diamond mine's operation and failure to pay taxes.
-The City Council then elected Aiah Bartholomew Baima Komba Acting Mayor of Koidu.
+The mayor is elected directly by the residents every four years in a municipal elections.

-Under Lamina the city had also filed suit in 2015 against Koidu’s parent company Octea Limited, claiming that the company owed $684,000 in unpaid property taxes.
-In April 2016 Justice Bintu Alhadi of the High Court of Sierra Leone ruled that Octea and Koidu Limited were separate entities and that Octea technically did not own the mine, so had no duty to pay its property tax.

-Lamina says the suspension was intended to silence him and that he continues to act as mayor because he believes the national government has no authority to remove him from office A 32-page Ministry of Finance and Economic Development audit blamed the finance and procurement officers of the Council for the relatively minor issues, according to Politico.
+Komba Sam was elected mayor of Koidu in the 2018 Koidu Mayoral election, defeating the Sierra Leone People's Party with 49.5% of the votes.